NFL star, sporting-goods company help 12-year-old struggling to find extra large helmet

 KANSAS CITY, Mo.
 (WDAF) — Help has arrived for a youth football player in need of a large-sized helmet.

-Without the proper size of head protection, 12-year old Brandon Jackson can’t play football.
+Without the proper size head protection, 12-year-old Brandon Jackson can’t play football.

 “I’m hoping he gets to play football because that’s what I know he’s good at and he should enjoy,” Delanda Jackson said on Monday.
 “His coaches are loving on him and telling him he’s doing really good.”